liborty/times/README.md

 Random data are automatically generated using `ran` crate and then algorithms from a given array of closures are repeatedly run and their statistics are collected (arithmetic mean of the execution *times* and its standard error).
 The repeated runs  average out the temporary effects of changing machine load and changing data.
 All the algorithms are run over the same data but the data is changed for each repeat run.

-Standard error (`ste`) estimates the doubt about the accuracy of any (repeated) measurements.
+Standard error `(ste)` estimates the doubt about the accuracy of any (repeated) measurements.
 Thus high `ste` means poor accuracy.
-Accuracy can generally be increased  by increasing the number of repeats.
-Here the extraneous influence of the machine load is also reduced as the length of the data vectors increases.
+Accuracy can often be increased by increasing the number of repeats.
+The extraneous influence of the machine load is also reduced as the length of the data vectors increases.

-We generate new random data for each repeated run, so the differences in `ste` between algorithms inform us about the their relative stability under changing data.
-Some algorithms can suffer from data sensitivity (poor worst-case performance) and this may be indicated by relatively high `ste`.
+We generate new random data for each repeated run.
+The differences in `ste` between algorithms inform us about their relative stability under changing data.
+Some algorithms suffer from data sensitivity (poor worst-case performance) and this may be indicated by relatively high `ste`.

-The tests are also automatically repeated over different lengths of the input data vectors, in steps of their *orders of magnitude*: 10,100,1000,10000, etc. This is to enable comparisons of the algorithms' rankings of merit, as the difficulty of the problem increases.
-The algorithms with lower computational complexity and/or faster implementations will start convincingly winning.
+The tests are also automatically repeated over different lengths of the input data vectors, in steps of their *orders of magnitude*: 10,100,1000,10000, etc. This enables comparisons of algorithms as the difficulty of the problem increases.
+The algorithms with lower computational complexity and/or faster implementations will start to win more convincingly at greater magnitudes.

-A word of warning: it is not recommended to set the magnitudes range to more than 5, as it may take a long time to run and the process may have to be externally terminated.
+A word of warning: it is not recommended to set the magnitudes range to more than 5, as it may take a long time to run.
+Then the process may have to be externally terminated.
 Depending, of course, on the algorithms and the speed of the machine.

 ## Main Features